strengthandwill/nd1309-Project-6b/README.md

 #### Add Access Control
 * Goto Access Control section.
-* Add Farmer ID and click "Add" to add address to Farmer Role.
+* Add Farmer address and click "Add" to add address to the Farmer Role.
-* Add Distributor ID and click "Add" to address to Distributor Role.
+* Add Distributor address and click "Add" to add address to the Distributor Role.
-* Add Retailer ID and click "Add" to address to Retailer Role.
+* Add Retailer address and click "Add" to add address to the Retailer Role.
-* Add Consumer ID and click "Add" to address to Consumer Role.
+* Add Consumer address and click "Add" to add address to the Consumer Role.

 #### Supply Chain Workflow
 * Goto Product Overview section.